-- A. There may be circumstances in which the release of video evidence (both to the public and the individuals and entities listed in SOP 575.30(B)) must be delayed to protect one or more of the following interests: - 1.
-The safety of the individuals involved, including department members, witnesses, bystanders, or other third parties; - 2.
-The integrity of active investigations (including criminal or administrative); - 3.
-Confidential sources or investigative techniques; - 4.
-The constitutional rights of an accused; or - 5.
-The next of kin's interest in viewing opportunity for individuals listed in SOP 575.30 to view the video prior to its release. - B. If the Chief of Police or his/her designee determines that good cause exists for extending the deadline prescribed by SOP 575.15, the Chief or his/her designee may delay the public release of video evidence will not be released within by a period not to exceed five days.
-In such circumstances, fifteen (15) days following an incident of the type listed in SOP 575.15(A), the department will-shall submit a written statement to the Fire and Police Commission Executive Director prior to expiration of the deadline specified in SOP 575.15 summarizing the reasons for the decision within fifteen (15) days of the incidentdelay.
-In such circumstances, the following rules shall apply: - 1.B.
+- A. There may be circumstances in which the release of video evidence (both to the public and the individuals and entities listed in SOP 575.30) must be delayed to protect one or more of the following interests: - 1.
+The safety of the individuals involved, including department members, witnesses, bystanders, or other third parties. - 2.
+The integrity of active investigations (including criminal or administrative). - 3.
+Confidential sources or investigative techniques. - 4.
+The constitutional rights of an accused. - 5.
+The next of kin's interest in viewing the video prior to its release. - B. If the Chief of Police or his/her designee determines that video evidence will not be released within fifteen (15) days following an incident of the type listed in SOP 575.15(A), the department will submit a statement to the Fire and Police Commission Executive Director summarizing the reasons for the decision within fifteen (15) days of the incident.
+In such circumstances, the following rules shall apply: - 1.
 The reasons provided may not be general; they must have a factual basis and be specific to the individual case. - 2.
 Except where release is prohibited by law, any decision to delay the release shall be reassessed at least every thirty (30) days.
-Following any reassessment where the Chief of Police or his/her designee determines that further delay is warranted, the department shall submit a new statement to the Executive Director summarizing the reasons for the decision.

-- 3. The video evidence in question shall be released as soon as the reason(s) for the delay has been resolved to the satisfaction of the Chief of Police or his/her designee. - C. Delayed release under this section is intended to be the exception rather than the rule.
+Following any reassessment where the Chief of Police or his/her designee determines that further delay is warranted, the department shall submit a new statement to the Executive Director summarizing the reasons for the decision. - The video evidence in question shall be released as soon as the reason(s) for the delay has been resolved to the satisfaction of the Chief of Police or his/her designee. - C. Delayed release under this section is intended to be the exception rather than the rule.
 The following reasons, by themselves, are not grounds for delayed release: high workload, the fact that an investigation remains ongoing, or the fact that the circumstances surrounding an incident are not yet fully known.